ryan-berger/ryan-berger.github.io/content/posts/queens.md

 _Special thanks to @tombh for proofing this blog post!_

+_Edit 5/28: added a link to the repo and corrected the solver I used_

 Did you know that LinkedIn has games?
 I sure as hell didn't until my Dad showed me that they in fact have 5 (!) different games that you can play.